jiaqili0714/book2comic/README.md

 We value your feedback and are here to provide support.
 If you encounter any issues, have suggestions for improvements, or need assistance, please contact us at jl1255@duke.com

-## License

-This AI Comic Generator app is distributed under the [MIT License](LICENSE).
-Feel free to use and modify it according to your needs, but please attribute the original work appropriately.

-Thank you for choosing our AI Comic Generator app!
-We hope it enhances your educational experiences and enables fans to bring their favorite stories to life in manga form.